Overview and eligibility

 We'll help you understand what to do

-At the moment we can’t say for sure what evidence you might need to provide when you make your claim as an affected person.
+At the moment we can’t say for sure what information you might need to provide when you make your claim as an affected person.
 When the time comes, we’ll give you as much information as we can, as early as we can.

 If you’re not sure whether your personal situation makes you eligible for compensation as an affected person, we’ll work with you so you’ll know what you might be able to claim.